idrinth-thalui/core/dialogue/IdrinthFollowerDialoguePlayerAltmer.md

 - HAve you ever tasted a Golden Pear Punch?
 - I do hope you don't find Skyrim too cold for your taste.
 - The Isles have changed much under Thalmor rule, I fear?
-- I long to return to the isles.
+- I long to return to the Isles.
 But with the Thalmor, I may never will.
 - I hope noone you love was taken to the camps.
+- Ah, I wish you could have seen the Crystal Tower during sunrise.
+It was sheer beauty.